Steve Edwards (American football)

-Edwards was also a member of the Chicago Bears, New York Giants, Baltimore Ravens and California Redwoods.
+Edwards was also a member of the Chicago Bears, Minnesota Vikings, New York Giants, Baltimore Ravens, Philadelphia Soul, Arizona Rattlers, California Redwoods, and Chicago Rush.

-Early years
+Early life

 Edwards was born and raised on the southside of Chicago in the Beverly neighborhood.
 Edwards played grade school ball at St. Barnabas Elementary, went on to play high school football at Mount Carmel High School (Chicago), and was starting tackle on the undefeated 1996 Illinois State Champions team.
 That team ranked number three in the nation according to USA Today.